Glasshoughton Infant Academy

 |Critical cause for concern that could lead to further serious investigation||89%||169 days||21||105|

-We recognise that children may need to be absent from school due to having to self-isolate because they or a member of their household has symptons or after being in contact with an infected person.
-If a child has symptons we ask that parents book a test as soon as possible and inform school of the result.
+We recognise that children may need to be absent from school due to having to stay at home following a positive test result for Covid.
+If a child has symptoms, we ask that parents test the child as soon as possible and inform school of the result.
+A child can return to school, providing they are well and with no temperature, 3 days after the positive test result.

 Please make any routine appointments such as dental check-ups, opticians appointments, non-urgent doctor’s appointments etc. after school or in school holidays.
 For hospital appointments, it is often possible to ask for a later appointment to minimise the amount of lesson time your child will miss.
 If your child does need to be taken out of school for a medical appointment, please bring the appointment card or letter to the office so the absence can be authorised.
 Please bring your child to school before and after the appointment.